knative/specs/specs/eventing/control-plane.md

 The following schema defines a set of REQUIRED resource fields on the Knative resource types.
-All implementations MUST include all schema fields in their API, though implementations may implement validation of fields.
+All implementations MUST include all schema fields in their API, though implementations MAY implement validation of fields.
 Additional `spec` and `status` fields MAY be provided by particular implementations, however it is expected that most API extensions will be accomplished via the `metadata.labels` and `metadata.annotations` fields, as Knative implementations MAY validate